labgrid-project/labgrid/doc/configuration.rst

 USBTMC
 ~~~~~~
-A :any:`USBTMC` resource describes an oscilloscope connected via the USB TMC
+A :any:`USBTMC` resource describes an oscilloscope connected via the *USB TMC
-protocol.
+protocol*.
-The low-level communication is handled by the ``usbtmc`` kernel driver.
+The low-level communication is handled by the "usbtmc" kernel driver.

 .. code-block:: yaml